Silver wedding rings Spirit of the Sleeping Giant

 The spirit of the Sleeping Giant

-We proudly present our new collection of unique appliqué/overlay wedding rings handcrafted in eco-friendly sterling silver.
+We proudly present our new collection of unique appliqué and overlay wedding and engagement rings handcrafted in eco-friendly sterling silver.
 Silver rings are more affordable than gold rings; thick plate of high-quality sterling silver is used to compensate the lower durability of silver.